fabric/fabric/docs/index.rst

 release.
 Please try out the latest beta release and submit any bugs you find (see :ref:`bugs` below.)

-While behavior and API are stable, expect this documentation (as well as the test suite) to be updated and expanded significantly before the beta period is over.
-We plan to add more examples and more explanatory text on top of the existing API documentation.
+While behavior and API are stable, **expect this documentation to be updated and expanded significantly before the beta period is over**.
+We plan to add more examples and more explanatory text on top of the existing API documentation, as well as adding more prose (non-API) documentation concerning usage and design.

 About